SonalkKadam/Displaying-clock/README.md

 1.0.0 :-themed-digital-clock is made publicly available

-1.0.1 :-Added a prop for defining the height of the clock 1.1.0 :-Updated packages
+1.0.1 :-Added a prop for defining the height of the clock

-1.1.1 :- Updated packages
+1.1.0 :-Updated packages

-         Moved from npm to yarn
+1.1.1 :- Updated packages, Moved from npm to yarn

 1.1.2 :-Updated packages